mark-ayad/PocketPair/README.md

 # PocketPair
-### The Daily GTO Poker Deduction Puzzle
+### The Daily Iconic Poker Hand Deduction Puzzle

-PocketPair is a daily puzzle game for poker players designed to sharpen your GTO (Game Theory Optimal) range-reading skills.
-Each day, you are presented with a complete, pre-solved poker hand.
+PocketPair is a daily puzzle game for poker fans designed to test your hand-reading skills.
+Each day, you are presented with a complete, famous poker hand from a televised event.
 Your goal is to use the betting action and Wordle-style feedback to deduce the villain's exact two hidden cards in 6 attempts or less.

 ## How to Play

-The game flow is designed to mimic a real hand, revealing information street by street.
+The game flow is designed to mimic a real, televised hand, revealing information street by street.

 1.  **Start:** You are shown your (Hero's) hand and the **Pre-Flop** betting action.
 2.  **Guess (1 per street):** Make your first guess of the Villain's hand.
 You get one guess for Pre-Flop, one for the Flop, and one for the Turn.